pwsafe/pwsafe/README.md

 ME, NT, 2000, XP, Vista as well as PocketPC.
 Support for additional platforms is planned for future releases.

-The Mac version of PasswordSafe runs on macOS version 10.14 Mojave and later, and runs native on Intel and Apple Silicon.
+The Mac version of Password Safe runs on macOS version 10.14 Mojave and later, and runs native on Intel and Apple Silicon.
 (Universal binary.)

 Linux packages are also available for popular distributions.
 See